myllenacruz/zipcode/README.md

         2 - Do login and copy your <strong>accessToken</strong>.

         3 - Go to <strong>Zip Code Consult</strong> and paste your <strong>accessToken</strong> on Authorization > Type > Bearer Token.

-        4 -  You ready to make your zip code consult.
+After this you ready to make    your zip code consult.

   ### Swagger
   If your server is already up and you want a more practical and free way to test, access the swagger documentation: http://localhost:4000/docs.